oracle-livelabs/database/23cfree/json-collections/json-collections.md

 	```
 	![QBE results for price less than 5](./images/QBE-5-result.png)

-7. Tighten the previous query to choose only movie documents:
+7. Tighten the previous query to choose only DVD format documents:

-	This query displays the documents whose ids are 100 and 102, as those documents have price less than 5 and are the type - movie.
+	This query displays the document id 100, as this document has a price less than 5 and is the format DVD.

 	```
 	<copy>
-	{"$and":[{"price":{"$lte":5}}, {"type":"movie"}]}
+	{"$and":[{"price":{"$lte":5}}, {" format":"DVD"}]}
 	</copy>
 	```
 	![QBE price less than 5 and not type = book ](./images/QBE-6-result.png)